 If you’re a fan of Flickr, you’re going to love Tag Galaxy.
 After entering a search word, users are immediately transferred to a “galaxy” with the original word in the center, and associated ideas orbiting around it.
 When you click on the word in the center, a globe populates with pictures from Flickr that are tagged with that word.
 Click on one of the orbiting words and tags related to that word start to orbit as well.

 Storybird is a service that makes it simple for families and friends to create short, visual stories together that they can share and print.
 The website reverses the process of storytelling by starting with the image and unlocking the story inside.
 Users choose an artist or theme, and then write a corresponding story.
 Storybirds can be shared through social networks, or printed.
-Sample Storybirds are available here.
+Check out these Sample Storybirds.

 oneword facilitates a simple writing exercise.
 One word is posted at the top of the screen, and users have sixty seconds to write about it.
 After the time has expired, what you wrote is emailed to you and posted online with contributions from others on the same word.
 The idea behind oneword is to encourage a writing flow.